 Investing just for the sake of it

-When you invest into certain technology, what’s your thought process behind it?
+When you invest into certain technology, what's your thought process behind it?
 What are your goals?
-It is better to know the answers to these questions before investing your money into a web-to-print software.
+It is better to know the answers to these questions before investing your money into a web-to-print product design software.
 Several ecommerce or printing businesses invest in web-to-print just because it is trending and they feel the peer pressure.
 At first, they find the product which gives them better value and best functionality.
 Thereafter, they assign the web-to-print tasks to the most technical person of their team and forget the rest.
 Now this is where the problem starts.
 If you are an entrepreneur in true sense, involve yourself in the entire production cycle and avoid delegating the tasks entirely to the technical staff.
 Once you become a part of every project, you will gain creative insights and will know how to deal with clients that have similar demands.

 Lack of sales involvement